mikep79/marketplace-public/schedule.md

 ## Stretch Goals

+- [ ] Add a sell all inventory button
-- [ ] Add time stamp to high score postings.
+- [ ] Create leaderboard page that displays the top 10 high scores.
+- [ ] Leaderboard is refreshed every 10 seconds automatically
 - [ ] Leaderboard should take into account current inventory
 - [ ] Market items should be moved from an array into the database
 - [ ] Use Angular Material to layout and style your content
-- [ ] Add a sell all inventory button
-- [ ] Host on Heroku
 - [ ] Each market item should have a limited inventory

 ## Documentation